Nauvoo Historical Society

 About Us

-The Nauvoo Historical Society operates two local museums covering 200 years of Nauvoo's rich history with original artifacts representing the periods of Nauvoo's timeline.
-From the first pioneer settlers, to the Latter-day Saints, the Icarians and the German immigrants, all of the groups that came to make up Nauvoo are preserved here The Nauvoo Historical Society was formed in 1953 with 86 members.
+The Nauvoo Historical Society operates two local museums that showcase 200 years of the rich history of Nauvoo, Illinois, featuring original artifacts that represent various periods in Nauvoo IL history.
+From the first pioneer settlers to the Latter-day Saints, the Icarians, and the German immigrants, all the groups that contributed to shaping Nauvoo are preserved here.
+The Nauvoo Historical Society was formed in 1953 with 86 members.

 Nauvoo Historical Society Museums